 This is where presenting the right data -- not all the data -- at the right time, can provide major efficiency gains leading to better care, higher performance of care processes, and a lower probability that a required action gets missed.
 SPCs need to be able to very quickly identify the subset of high-risk patients that may require some action on their part on a given day and to receive pushed out reminders for actions that are critical and need attention sooner rather than later.

 The VA is initially focusing on 18 facilities in its move toward HRO.
 Based on my interactions with caregivers at many of these locations, the initiative is gaining traction.
 VA personnel are adding HRO principles into their daily activities and using HRO vernacular to address their challenges.
 We must support them with better software to handle their caseloads.

 When caregivers typically carry heavy caseloads of high-risk patients, a tiny error can have catastrophic consequences.
 Although humans might be able to review every patient chart weekly, the right software looking at the right indicators can monitor those charts every second.
 Intelligent software available today will help the VA achieve its HRO mission and save at-risk veterans.

-David LaBorde, M.D., is CEO of Iconic Data Inc. and strategic advisor with DSS Inc.
+David LaBorde, M.D., is CEO of Iconic Data Inc. and senior advisor with DSS Inc.